EricKarschner37/JeopardyApp/README.md

 ## Overview

 This Jeopardy!
 Buzzer App is an Android application with minimum support for SDK version 16.
 It is written mainly in Kotlin.
-It uses gusavila92's [Java/Android Websocket Client](https://github.com/gusavila92/java-android-websocket-client) library to interface with the Jeopardy!
-Websocket server.
+It uses the `ktor` WebSockets library for Kotlin to communicate with the Jeopardy server.

 ## Features